BarelyAPrincess/ChioriWebServer/docs/plugins/README.md

 # Plugins

-The Chiori-chan's Web Server features a rich plugin system inspired by the plugin system found in the beloved CraftBukkit Plugin API, a Minecraft Server.
+The Chiori-chan's Web Server features a rich plugin system inspired by the plugin system found in the widely popular CraftBukkit Plugin API, a Minecraft Server.

 Plugins are located within the `plugins` directory by default and end with file extension `.jar`.